lalaithion/MonadPaper/monads.md

 `combine` is the most useful function for us; it takes two parsers (`self` and `other`) and a function.
 It creates a new parser that first executes `self` on the input text, and then it executes `other` on the remaining text after `self`'s match.
 Then it uses `function` to combine the two matches, and returns that combination along with the remaining text from `other`'s match.

-Once we have `combine` defined, we're going to create a bunch of other similar functions by calling `combine` with a default
+Once we have `combine` defined, we're going to create a bunch of other similar functions by calling `combine` with a default function to combine the two values.

 ```python
     def concat(self, other):